Lou Butera

 He gained exposure to the masses in 1981 and 1982 when he appeared in network trick shot competitions on CBS and ABC.

 Early life

-When Lou was seven years old, his mother passed away.
+When Lou was seven years old, his mother died.
 His father, who owned a billiard room, had Lou come directly to the business after school each day.
 Lou would do his homework then play pool until he and his father went home.
 His early idol was Irving Crane, a pool player from Binghamton, NY.

 Career

 Lou earned his famous nickname, from setting the world record for fastest run out, in an exhibition against Luther Lassiter he ran 150 balls in straight pool in just 19 minutes.
 Throughout his career, Butera won many tournaments.
 He was runner-up to Irving Crane in the 1972 World Championship in Los Angeles.
 In 1973, he won his first World Championship.
 He also won the Pennsylvania State Championship.